Deep reinforcement learning-based active flow control of an elliptical cylinder: transitioning from an elliptical cylinder to a circular cylinder and a flat plate: PROBLEM AND METHODOLOGY

 \subsection{Problem statement}

 \paragraph{Model configuration}

 We investigate the flow characteristics around a two-dimensional elliptical cylinder.
 As illustrated in \Cref{fig:set01}, the flow is described using a coordinate system where the $x$-axis aligns with the flow direction, and the $y$-axis is the perpendicular direction.
 The origin of the coordinate system is set at the center of the elliptical cylinder, denoted as $O$.
 The computational domain extends from -2$D$ ahead of the elliptical cylinder to 20$D$ behind it in the flow direction, where $D$ represents a reference length.
 In the cross-flow direction, which is perpendicular to the flow, the domain spans from -2$D$ to 2.1$D$.
 The elliptical cylinder has one axis that remains fixed with a length of 2$a$ (equivalent to $D$), while the other axis has a length of 2$b$.
 The synthetic jets, symmetrically positioned at $\theta_1 = 90^\circ$ and $\theta_2 = 270^\circ$ on the elliptical cylinder, have a fixed jet opening width of $\omega = 10^\circ$, as depicted in \Cref{fig:set02}.
-The aspect ratio (\(Ar\)) of the elliptical cylinder, defined as the ratio of the semi-axis $b$ to the semi-axis $a$, allows for different shapes, ranging from a flat plate ($Ar=0$) of $0.05D$ thickness perpendicular to the flow to a circular cylinder ($Ar=1$), as illustrated in \Cref{fig:set03}.
+The aspect ratio ($Ar$) of the elliptical cylinder, defined as the ratio of the semi-axis $b$ to the semi-axis $a$, encompasses ten distinct geometrical shapes, ranging from a flat plate ($Ar=0$) with a thickness of $0.05D$ perpendicular to the flow, to a cylinder ($Ar=1$), and further to an elliptical cylinder ($Ar=2$), as depicted in \Cref{fig:set03}.

 \paragraph{Governing equations}

 Let $\Omega \subset \mathbb{R}^{nd}$ and $(0, T)$ be the spatial and temporal domains, respectively, where $nd$ is the number of space dimensions, and let $\Gamma$ denote the boundary of $\Omega$.
 The Navier-Stokes equations that describe the dynamics of this incompressible viscous fluid flow are given by: